Jellyvous/YOLO-data-extraction-website/README.md

 - After that, run `.\venv\Scripts\activate` to activate the virtual environment.
 - Now your virtual environment is activated, you will need to install all the requirement libraries by running `pip install -r requirements.txt`.

-All right, now everything is ready, run `python server.py` and the website will run in your computer host.
+All right, now everything is ready, run `python server.py` and the website will run on your computer host.